 Dental Bridge Treatment

 To begin treatment, Dr. Brace will put together a treatment plan that works with your dental health needs, budget, and cosmetic goals.
 For a dental implant-supported bridge, we will secure the needed implants and allow several months of healing time before the final restoration is secured.
 We will offer you a temporary bridge during this 3 to 6 month period.
 Once the gums have healed, we take dental impressions so that we can design your final restoration.
 Your dental bridge will be fabricated in a dental lab and permanently secured in our office.

 How to Care for a Dental Bridge

 Implant-Supported Dental Bridge

 If you have several consecutive missing teeth, Dr. Brace will recommend using dental implants to support a dental bridge.
-This will involve having an oral surgeon place at least two implant posts will surgically placed in the jaw bone.
+This will involve having an oral surgeon place at least two implant posts will be surgically placed in the jaw bone.
 They will permanently fuse with the surrounding bone to create a stable base for the bridge.
-Once you have healed and the implants have fully fused, typically about three to six months, a dental bridge will secured to the dental implants.
+Once you have healed and the implants have fully fused, typically about three to six months, a dental bridge will be secured to the dental implants.
 The implants will additionally help to stimulate natural bone growth in the jaw and maintain the structure of your face.

 Call Our Cary, NC Dental Office